hbrc-fpga-class/peripherals/serial_fpga/README.md

 the interrupt registers (below) are read.
 * __slave_interrupt[15:0]__ : Interrupts from up to 16 slave peripherals.

-The slave interface exposes two registers:
+The slave interface exposes two registers.
+These registers are auto-cleared after they have been read by the host (or other master).

 * __reg0[7:0]__ : (reg_intr0) Interrupt flags for peripherals 7 ..
 0.
 * __reg1[7:0]__ : (reg_intr1) Interrupt flags for peripherals 15 ..
 8.